AndreasKacofegitis/Software-Articles/ArticleIdeas/ProjectBurndowns.md

         - **Ascertaining true scope:** Understanding the actual work required.
         - **Reducing scope:** Identifying non-essential features.
         - **Renegotiating timeframes:** Adjusting deadlines based on progress.
-        - **Resource allocation negotiation:** Ensuring optimal resource utilization.
+        - **Resource allocation negotiation:** Ensuring optimal resource utilisation.
-2. **Lean Implementations:**
+2. **Lean Implementations and Process:**
     - Burndown charts promote a focus on minimal, lean solutions, in order to complete an implemention within the timeframe.
     - Teams prioritise essential features over nice-to-haves.
-    - Streamlining processes becomes a priority, leading to efficiency gains: testing, development, UX, Product processes.
+    - Streamlining processes becomes a priority, leading to efficiency gains: testing, architectural, development, UX, product processes.

-3. **Reliable Environments:**
+3. **Reliable Deployment Environments:**
-    - The pressure of deadlines drives teams to create robust testing, development, and production environments that are quick and reliable to:
+    - The pressure of deadlines drives teams to create robust testing, development, and production environments that are quick and reliable:
         - **build:** build times and a focus to reduce them,
-        - **reset:** [TODO fix this] data and services in known states are important to ensure that testing is accurate and any software regressions are highlighted,
+        - **known state:** data and services in known states are important to ensure that testing is accurate and any software regressions are highlighted,
-        - **deploy to:** regular releases and fixes are hampered when deployments require an inoordinate time.
+        - **deployment time:** regular releases and fixes are hampered when deployments require an inoordinate time.
+        - **deployment methods, CI:** reliable deployment practices are employed to substitute latent, unrepeatable, risk-burdened deployments.

 3. **Improved Team Culture:**
     - Team members support each other during challenging phases.
+    - Collaborative Problem-Solving:
-    - Shared problem-solving strengthens team bonds; forged in the heat of fire, as it were.
+        - The intensity of problem-solving and shared problem-solving strengthens team bonds.
+        - When the burndown indicates challenges, teams rally together; leaders emerge.
+        - Collaborative problem-solving leads to creative solutions.
+        - Team members learn from each other’s expertise.
     - Burndown charts make progress visible to the entire team.
     - Team members become accountable for their contributions.
     - Transparency encourages open communication and trust.
-    - Collaborative Problem-Solving:
-    When the burndown indicates challenges, teams rally together.
-    Collaborative problem-solving leads to creative solutions.
-    Team members learn from each other’s expertise.

 7. **Adaptive Decision-Making:**
-As the burndown line fluctuates, teams adapt their strategies.
+    - As the burndown line fluctuates, teams adapt their strategies.
-Decisions are based on real-time data rather than assumptions.
+    - Decisions are based on real-time data rather than assumptions.
+    - A certain ruthless of decision-making and practice emerges when it is clear that the chance of success is not possible under the current strategy.

 4. **Inquisitive Stakeholders and Executives:**
     - As the burndown line shows signs of risk, stakeholders and executives become more inquisitive.